shreyasraut0707/Portfolio/DEPLOY_NOW.md

 # 🚀 DEPLOY YOUR PORTFOLIO IN 5 MINUTES - STEP BY STEP

+## 💰 VERCEL IS 100% FREE - NO CHARGES EVER!

+### ✅ GUARANTEED FREE:

+- ✅ Vercel will NOT charge you now
+- ✅ Vercel will NOT charge you in the future
+- ✅ Vercel will NOT ask for credit card
+- ✅ Your portfolio hosting is COMPLETELY FREE
+- ✅ You will never pay anything for Vercel hosting
+- ✅ This is guaranteed - it's their free tier policy!

+**Total cost of your portfolio: $0.00**

+---

 ## ⚠️ Why You Got 404 Error

 The URL you tried doesn't exist yet because: